SQL Database Options

 Another fully relational database (RDB) that features many ANSISQL standards.
 Firebird can run on Windows, Linux, and a few Unix platforms.
 FirebirdSQL has come a long way and through a few stages of development.
 As a result, it is now a fully-fledged RDB that can run with the big guns.
 Although Firebird may seem to be a little know database, it has a large following in certain industries.

 - Event notifications from database triggers and stored procedures

 - Free support through Firebird’s large global community

-Due to the fact that MySQL was taken over by Oracle and that it does not have a fully GPL (Free) Licence, the original founder and creator of MySQL decided to split from MySQL.
+Due to the fact that MySQL was taken over by Oracle and that it does not have a full GPL (Free) Licence, the original founder and creator of MySQL decided to split from MySQL.
 He started MariaDB as an alternative which is now a mature system.
-MariaDB is fully enterprise ready, has brilliant performance and is fully ACID compliant.
+MariaDB is fully enterprise-ready, has brilliant performance, and is fully ACID compliant.